cardano-scaling/hydra/docs/docs/tutorial/index.md

 ## Step 2.
 Prepare keys and funding

-## Step 2: Prepare keys and funding

 First, generate Cardano key pairs and addresses for both participants to identify the `hydra-node` and manage funds on layer 1:

-First, generate Cardano key pairs and addresses for both participants to identify the `hydra-node` and manage funds on layer one:

 import Tabs from '@theme/Tabs';